anon-blue/anon.blue/README.txt

                      And then restart your PC.
                      LOL
                      just a joke , bro
-                     If you wan to scold someone you can scold on there:
+                     If you want to scold someone you can scold on here:
                                t
                      tyuwer1013@163.com
                      Just vent a bit!